Moustikitos/tyf/README.md

  + read / edit EXIF data from JPEG images
  + read / edit IFD data from TIFF images
  + read / edit GEOTIFF data from IFD
+ + read  XMP data from IFD
  + work directly with python numbers, string and datetime
+ + interpolate coordinates using GEOTIFF ModelTransformation

 ### Do more with JPEG and TIFF files
  + split exif data from JPEG into different files
  + extract TIFF or JPEG thumbnails from JPEG files
  + strip EXIF data from JPEG File
  + dump location thumbnail using google API
- + interpolate coordinates using GEOTIFF ModelTransformation

 ## Quick start
 ```python